-Pectoriloquy.-Transmission of the speech, i.e. articulate words, to the ear.
+Pectoriloquy.-Transmission of the speech, i.e., articulate words, to the ear.
 It may be either bronchophonic or cavernous.
+If the latter, it is unaccompanied by the characters of bronchophony.
+It is oftener obtained with the whispered than with the loud voice.
 Cavernous Whisper.-A sound, with whispered words, notably low in pitch, and blowing or hollow in quality, as compared with whispering bronchophony.
 Denotes a cavity.

-Amphoric Voice or Echo.-A musical

-sound like that produced by blowing into an empty bottle.
+Amphoric Voice or Echo.-A musical sound like that produced by blowing into an empty bottle.
 It may accompany or follow the loud voice or whispered words.
 Incident especially to pneumo-thorax, but also occasionally to tuberculous cavities.

-Ægophony.-A modification of bronchophony, consisting in tremulousness of the sound, causing it to resemble the bleating of a goat.
-Occasionally heard in pleurisy and pneumonia.
+Ægophony.-A modification of bronchophony, consisting in tremulousness of the sound, or a bleating character, causing it to resemble the cry of a goat.
+Heard in cases of pleurisy in which the chest is partially filled with liquid, and in cases of pleuro-pneumonia.

 Diminished and Suppressed Vocal Resonance.-The resonance either more or less abnormally lessened or wanting.
 Incident especially to pleuritic effusion, and to pneumothorax.
+Diminished and Suppressed Vocal Fremitus. -The vibration perceived by the ear, or by the hand, either more or less abnormally lessened or wanting.
+Like the preceding sign, incident especially to pleuritic effusion and to pneumo-thorax.
 PHYSICAL SIGNS INVOLVED IN THE DIAGNOSIS OF PULMONARY AFFECTIONS.

-Bronchitis Affecting the Large Tubes.-

-Normal vesicular resonance on percussion.

-Sibilant or sonorous râles, or both, in early stage, on both sides of the chest; feebleness of respiratory murmur.
-Temporary suppression

-of murmur over portions of chest.
+Bronchitis Affecting the Large Tubes.- Normal vesicular resonance on percussion.
+Sibilant or sonorous râles, or both, in the early stage, on both sides of the chest; feebleness of respiratory murmur.
+Temporary suppression of murmur over portions of chest.
 Subsequently mucous râles on both sides of the chest.
-The râles very variable, not always present, coming and going, and changing their situation.
-The vocal resonance normal.
+The râles very variable, coming and going, changing their situation, and often wanting.
+The vocal resonance and fremitus normal.

-Bronchitis Affecting the Small Tubes.-
+Bronchitis Affecting the Small Tubes.- Absence of dulness on percussion except from collapsed lobules, and the resonance sometimes vesiculo-tympanitic.

-Normal vesicular resonance on percussion.
 Subcrepitant râles on both sides of the chest.
 Weakened or suppressed respiratory murmur.
-Normal
+Normal vocal resonance and fremitus.

-vocal resonance.

-Asthma.-Resonance on percussion either normal or increased.
+Asthma.-Resonance on percussion generally vesiculo-tympanitic.
 Sibilant and sonorous râles diffused over the chest, often loud enough to be heard at a distance.
-Normal vocal resonance.
+Normal vocal resonance and fremitus.

 Pulmonary Emphysema.-Vesiculo-tympanitic resonance on percussion over both upper lobes, generally most marked at the left summit in front.
 Respiratory murmur feeble or suppressed.
 The inspiratory sound shortened (deferred).
 The expiratory sound frequently prolonged, but not tubular nor raised in pitch.
 Sibilant and sonorous râles frequently present.
-The superior and middle thirds of chest, in front, bulging, and the lower part contracted.
-Marked and characteristic deformity of chest in some cases.
-Vocal resonance not affected.
+The superior and middle thirds of the chest, in front, bulging, and the lower part contracted, giving rise to a marked and characteristic deformity of chest in some cases.
+Vocal resonance and fremitus not affected.
+In marked cases sinking of soft parts above the clavicles, and contraction of lower part of the chest in the act of inspiration.

-Pleurisy with Effusion and Empyema.

--If the pleural sac be filled either with lymphoserous liquid or pus, universal flatness on percussion over the affected side.
+Pleurisy with Effusion and Empyema.-If the pleural sac be filled either with lymphoserous liquid or pus, universal flatness on percussion over the affected side.
 Generally absence of respiratory sound except over the compressed lung at the summit, and, here, bronchial respiration.
-Enlarged dimensions of the affected side, if the liquid be sufficient to dilate the chest, as shown by mensuration or the eye.
+Enlarged dimensions of the affected side, if the liquid be sufficient to dilate the chest, as shown by mensuration and inspection.
 Deficient respiratory movements or immobility.
 The intercostal spaces on a level with the ribs, and sometimes bulging.
 Dislocation of the heart, its site being shown by the impulse or sounds.
 Normal vocal resonance diminished or suppressed.
 Vocal fremitus wanting.
 Exceptionally, the bronchial respiration emanating from the compressed lung is more or less diffused, and it may extend over the whole of the affected side.